questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Retarget:** New target/s are selected for a target tactic.
 The new target/s must be valid under the original tactic's rules.

 - **Ritual (Summon):** Additional costs must be paid to summon a unit for the archetype, detailed after the keyword.
-Capitalized words in the cost refer to a specific archetype.
+Capitalized words in the cost refer to a specific archetype.bn

 - **Sacrifice:** Destroy a unit or token as part of the cost for a tactic, or reduce a unit's power by a specified amount.